ACC reports another big jump in e-scooter claims

 Price said while Lime was committed to safety efforts on many levels, ACC costs also had to be seen in context.

 Lime has 1000 e-scooters in Auckland and is clocking an average 7500 rides per day.
+All up, there have been more than 1.2 million Lime journeys in NZ since the mid-October launch, Sun says.

 E-scooter accidents - although on a sharp rise - are still dwarfed by those generated by conventional scooters.
 And by the Herald's calculations, horse-related accidents have seen more than $6.5m in ACC costs since October.